zaiisao/Documentation/en/Interactive Broadcast/leave_ios.md

 }
 ```

-> If the `destroy` method is called immediately after `leaveChannel`, the process will be interrupted, and the SDK will not trigger the  `didLeaveChannelWithStats` callback.
+> If the `destroy` method is called immediately after the `leaveChannel` method, the `leaveChannel` process will be interrupted, and the SDK will not trigger the  `didLeaveChannelWithStats` callback.